Koha-Community/kohadocs/source/opac.rst

 -  These notices are:

-   -  Advanced notice : A notice in advance of the patron's items being due (The patron can choose the number of days in advance)
+   -  Advanced notice: A notice in advance of the patron's items being due (The patron can choose the number of days in advance)

-   -  Item checkout : A notice that lists all the of the items the patron has just checked out and/or renewed, this is an electronic form of the checkout receipt
+   -  Item checkout: A notice that lists all the of the items the patron has just checked out and/or renewed, this is an electronic form of the checkout receipt

-   -  Hold filled : A notice when you have confirmed the hold is waiting for the patron
+   -  Hold filled: A notice when you have confirmed the hold is waiting for the patron

-   -  Item due : A notice on the day and item is due back at the library
+   -  Item due: A notice on the day and item is due back at the library

-   -  Item check-in : A notice that lists all the of the items the patron has just checked in
+   -  Item check-in: A notice that lists all the of the items the patron has just checked in

 Patrons can choose to receive their notices as a digest by checking the